Bert-Proesmans/windows/README.md

     * Normalize brightness, equalize lightlevels for locking (see below)
 * Main flyout; Tick the chain to sync brightness levels between all monitors

+### EarTrumpet

+Nothing to configure, but EarTrumpet by default shows all enabled audio devices.
+You want to disable audio devices you do not use to remove them from the flyout window.

 # Misc